JuliaDSP/Deconvolution.jl/README.md

 in the time/space domain (they will be converted to the frequency domain internally using `fft` function).
 Argument `iterations` is an integer number.
-The more iterations is specified the better result should be if the solution converges (it is going to converge if psf is estimated well).
+The more iterations is specified the better result should be if the solution converges and it is going to converge if PSF is estimated well.

 Examples
 --------